2025–2026 Philippine anti-corruption protests: Violent demonstrations along Mendiola Street, Recto Avenue and Ayala Boulevard

-Mark Chustin Serbo, a 15-year-old protester from Taguig who participated in the riots, was fatally stabbed by a 52-year-old watch technician after attempting to set fire to a police motorcycle near the latter's shop; he was initially reported to have been the lone casualty during the incident, having been declared dead on arrival upon being brought to the Jose R. Reyes Memorial Medical Center (JRRMMC).
+Mark Chustin Serbo, a 15-year-old protester from Taguig who participated in the violent demonstration, was fatally stabbed by a 52-year-old watch technician after attempting to set fire to a police motorcycle near the latter's shop; he was initially reported to have been the lone casualty during the incident, having been declared dead on arrival upon being brought to the Jose R. Reyes Memorial Medical Center (JRRMMC).
 Serbo's parents had no prior knowledge of his participation in the Manila rally, only being told by Serbo that he was going out for a Sunday afternoon with friends.
 The technician later surrendered to Manila police and apologized, claiming to have panicked and blanked out in committing the attack amidst the violence.

 Activists and concerned citizens condemned the police and offered a memorial to Eric Saber, a by-stander construction worker, was said to have been shot and killed by the police on the aftermath of Baha sa Luneta September 21 anti-corruption protests.

 Eric Q. Saber, a 35-year-old construction worker from Paracale, Camarines Norte, was going home from work in Pasay when he was fatally shot during the riots.
 According to Bulatlat and AlterMidya, he had been crossing Recto Avenue to ride a jeepney when SWAT officers fired shots in his direction, resulting in a stray bullet hitting his neck; a spinal injury caused by the bullet wound was later confirmed by forensic pathologist Raquel Fortun.
-Saber was soon brought to the JRRMMC, but reportedly died two days later from pneumonia as a result of his gunshot wound.
+Saber was soon brought to the JRRMMC, but died two days later from pneumonia as a result of his gunshot wound.

-According to the police, 224 individuals were arrested during a protest against corruption, which resulted in 131 police officers getting injured.
+According to the police, 224 individuals were arrested during a protest against corruption, which resulted in 131 police officers and 57 civilians getting injured.
 The MPD reported arrests at various locations: 51 at Ayala Bridge (38 adults, 13 minors), 21 at Mendiola (14 adults, 7 minors), and 41 at Recto (13 adults, 28 minors).
 Among the injured police, eight had lacerations, with nine hospitalized for observation and one possibly needing admission for a nasal fracture, according to police.
+Among the injured civilians, 48 were hospitized to Jose Reyes Memorial Medical Center.
 According to the National Union of People's Lawyers (NUPL), police tortured detainees at the police tent at Mendiola and at the MPD headquarters.
+The NUPL also said that police made several detainees beat up other detainees, while some detainees were being forced to give false confessions.

+The violent demonstrations were estimated to have resulted in in damage to both public infrastructure and private property.
+The International Coalition for Human Rights in the Philippines described the mass arrests and violent dispersal as human rights violations.